 - Issues in personal psychology

 - Study of small group behavior

 Employment Options and Salary Info

-According to the U.S. Bureau of Labor Statistics, industrial and organizational psychologists held 990 positions in the United States in 2015 and earned a mean salary of $92,320.
+According to the U.S. Bureau of Labor Statistics, industrial and organizational psychologists held 1,600 positions in the United States in 2018 and earned a median salary of $97,260.
 The majority of industrial and organizational psychologists worked for management, scientific and consulting services, while others worked for scientific research and development services, state government, and in the management of companies and enterprises.
-Employment in the field was predicted to rise 19% from 2014-2024, making it an occupation with much faster than average growth.
+Employment in the field was predicted to rise 13% from 2018-2028, making it an occupation with much faster than average growth.